 £3,000,000 Compensation for Brain Injury after Car Accident

-A Personal Injury Case Study - Client Situation
+A Personal Injury Claim Case Study - Client Situation

 Our client was a rear-seat passenger in a vehicle that became involved in a car accident and sustained significant injuries.
 This included a severe traumatic brain injury and multiple fractures of her shoulder, chest and pelvis.

 After leaving hospital, she initially experienced physical problems with balance, which have now resolved, but continues to experience weakness on her left side, a partial loss of smell and severe fatigue.

 Our client, who was 17 at the time of the accident, has also been left with a range of cognitive issues.
 For instance, she finds it very difficult to multi-task, experiences memory problems, misses cues and rapidly becomes cognitively overloaded when required to plan, sequence or execute anything other than simple, basic tasks.

 Problems with memory, planning, attention and executive functioning, combined with other problems including irritability, verbal aggressions and social cognitive deficits, continue to dictate her day-to-day life.

 Given the time since the brain injury and subsequent attempts at rehabilitation, it was reasonable to assume that her residual disabilities are now permanent.
 This means she won’t be able to live a fully independent life and it’s unlikely that she will sustain gainful open employment.
 Furthermore, she will require significant assistance in the running of a home, and her ability to cope with the role of a wife and mother has been hugely compromised.